 - You can adjust the taste of the sauce with regular soy sauce and extra rock sugar.
 The sauce should taste a bit saltier than normally how you would like you food, because that is the marinade.

-- Reserve half of the remaining swiss sauce for other great recipes.
-I will post one recipe using swiss sauce later.
+- Reserve half of the remaining swiss sauce for other great recipes, like this one.